-Keighley, a West Yorkshire wool town, prosperous and thriving, the myriad of mill chimneys exuding the residue of fifty or more furnaces, creating a dark haze in the still summer air.
-It had been Arthur's home for his nineteen years.
+Keighley, a West Yorkshire wool town, prosperous and thriving.
+He scanned the horizon.
+The myriad of mill chimneys exuding the residue of fifty or more furnaces creating a dark haze in the still summer air.

-To the left of the yard was the blacksmiths.
+To his left was the blacksmiths.
 Although motorised transport was increasing in popularity, there were still many working horses needing to be serviced.
 The road outside the yard showed evidence of their presence, the droppings creating a hazard for unwary pedestrians.
 The smell of horses hung in the air.

-Arthur looked right along the cobbles of West Street.
-A short distance away was James Street, the main thoroughfare.
-The baker's shop had had a prominent presence on the corner for over fifty years and was etched in the town's history.
+Arthur looked right along North Street.
+A short distance away was James Street, a main thoroughfare.
+The adjoining baker's shop had had a prominent presence on the corner for over fifty years and was etched in the town's history.

-Just then, the sound of Buxton's lorry could be heard, and Arthur watched as it turned from the main road and headed towards him.
+Just then, the sound of Buxton's lorry could be heard and Arthur watched as it turned from the main road and headed towards him.
 The driver waved as he parked up.
 There was a clunk and grind as he applied the handbrake.
-The side of the lorry was emblazoned with ornate scrolling script, 'Buxton's Flour Mill'; the family-run enterprise which supplied many of the bakeries around the Keighley area.
+The side of the lorry was emblazoned with ornate scrolling script, 'Buxton's Flour Mill'.